-The British began to establish overseas colonies in the 16th century.
-By 1783, Britain had a large empire with colonies in America and the West Indies.
-This 'first British Empire' came to an end after the American Revolution.
+In the 16th century Britain began to establish overseas colonies.
+By 1783, Britain had built a large empire with colonies in America and the West Indies.